ibm-cloud-docs/vmwaresolutions/vmonic/under_the_hood.md

 ---
 {:external: target="_blank" .external}

-# VMware Solutions: Take a look under the hood
+# VMware Solutions - Take a look under the hood
 {: #under_the_hood}

 ## Deploy and manage VMware virtualized environments
 {: #under_the_hood-deploy}

-Take an in-depth look at the architecture of {{site.data.keyword.vmwaresolutions_full}}, an {{site.data.keyword.cloud_notm}} offering that provides deployment and management of VMware® virtualized environments.
+Take an in-depth look at the architecture of {{site.data.keyword.cloud}} for VMware® Solutions, an {{site.data.keyword.cloud_notm}} offering that provides deployment and management of VMware virtualized environments.
 In this tutorial, we show you the components of the offering so you can see how they work together to provision and maintain the environment in the public cloud.

 ## Two companies, one streamlined solution
 {: #under_the_hood-two-companies}